autarch/blog.urth.org/content/posts/2010-06-02-walking-through-a-real-distini.md

 <pre class="highlight:false">[Readme]
 </pre>

 This one generates a fairly minimal `README`.
-Arguably, it&#8217;s so minimal it&#8217;s useless.
+Arguably, it's so minimal it's useless.
 It could probably be improved ;)

 <pre class="highlight:false">[ExtraTests]
 </pre>

-This looks for tests under my working copy&#8217;s `xt` directory.
-This directory can contain subdirectories for three different types of &#8220;extra&#8221; tests, smoke tests, author tests, and release tests.
+This looks for tests under my working copy's `xt` directory.
+This directory can contain subdirectories for three different types of "extra" tests, smoke tests, author tests, and release tests.
 Each of these directories has its tests rewritten so that they only run under specific circumstances (based on environment variables).
 The tests are rewritten into the `t` directory.

 Typically, I only use `xt/release`.
 The tests in the release directory are run when `$ENV{RELEASE_TESTING}` is true.
 The `dzil release` command makes sure this is true, so my release tests are run before I do a release, but _not_ when the module is installed from CPAN.
 This is perfect for things like POD tests.

 <pre class="highlight:false">[ExecDir]
 </pre>

-This plugin arranges for a directory&#8217;s contents to be installed as executables.
+This plugin arranges for a directory's contents to be installed as executables.
 Well, actually, it just marks the files as executables, and another plugin does something useful with them.
 By default, it looks for a directory named `bin`.

 <pre class="highlight:false">[ShareDir]
 </pre>

-Just like `ExecDir` but for &#8220;share&#8221; files (non-executable content like templates, images, etc).
+Just like `ExecDir` but for "share" files (non-executable content like templates, images, etc).

 <pre class="highlight:false">[MakeMaker]
 </pre>

 This generates `Makefile.PL` for the distro.
-This plugin is pretty smart, and generates a file with lots of conditionals so that it does the best job it can for the version of `ExtUtils::MakeMaker` that is available on the installing user&#8217;s machine.
-If you&#8217;ve ever written this sort of conditional crap you know how annoying it is to maintain.
-Now I don&#8217;t have to deal with this.
-As a bonus, future versions of dzil will account for new versions of EUMM, and I&#8217;ll get a better `Makefile.PL` for free.
+This plugin is pretty smart, and generates a file with lots of conditionals so that it does the best job it can for the version of `ExtUtils::MakeMaker` that is available on the installing user's machine.
+If you've ever written this sort of conditional crap you know how annoying it is to maintain.
+Now I don't have to deal with this.
+As a bonus, future versions of dzil will account for new versions of EUMM, and I'll get a better `Makefile.PL` for free.

 This plugin makes use of the information provided by the `ExecDir` and `ShareDir` plugins we saw earlier.
 It arranges to have these files installed in the right place via `ExtUtils::MakeMaker` and `File::ShareDir`.

 There is also a `ModuleBuild` plugin, but dzil really makes the difference between the two minimal.
-Unless I want to integrate a custom `Module::Build` subclass, as I did with [Silki][3], there isn&#8217;t much difference between EUMM and MB for a project which uses dzil.
+Unless I want to integrate a custom `Module::Build` subclass, as I did with [Silki][3], there isn't much difference between EUMM and MB for a project which uses dzil.

 <pre class="highlight:false">[Manifest]
 </pre>